davidbolin/ngme/README.md

 - fit.init is expected to be gaussian atm
 - controls.init vs fit.init
 - process nu never becomes 0.001 for normal nig normal model
+- warning nu = 100 atm, not for 99.99
+- get rid of the for loop at the end of predict.ngme